-The sportsmen of the party had not been unsuccessful.
-S. brought in several specimens of a very interesting bird to be added to our list, the striolated bunting (Emberiza striolata, Tem.), an old Sahara acquaintance of mine, and found also in the Nubian desert, but which has never yet been noted as occurring in Asia.
-The little desert partridge (Caccabis heyi), was very abundant and tame on the lower slopes, the hopping thrush was in little flocks among the acacias, a few bulbuls painted the rich foliage which fringed the fountain of the Wady Sudeir, many little warblers-chiff-chaffs and blackheaded warblers-resorted to the rills, or hopped among the retem bushes; in short we found, albeit in scant numbers, nearly all the peculiar inhabitants of the Jericho Ghor.
+The sportsmen of the party were not unsuccessful.
+S. brought in several specimens of the striolated bunting (Emberiza striolata, Tem.), an old Sahara acquaintance of mine, and found also in the Nubian desert, but which has never yet been noted as occurring in Asia.
+The little desert partridge (Caccabis heyi) was very abundant and tame on the lower slopes, the hopping thrush was in little flocks among the acacias, a few bulbuls frequented the rich foliage which fringed the fountain of the Wady Sudeir; many little warblers-chiff-chaffs and black-headed warblers-resorted to the rills, or hopped among the retem bushes; in short we found, albeit in scant numbers, nearly all the peculiar inhabitants of the Jericho Ghor.
 The various desert wheatears were plentiful on the higher cliffs, but the characteristic bird of the place was the pretty little blackstart (Pratincola melanura, Rüpp.), of which we could have obtained any number, and which nowhere else occurred to us so plentifully.
 It was curious among the miscellaneous produce of the collecting bags to find that B. had obtained a solitary lapwing, our English species, which had certainly wandered out of his latitude, in getting to Engedi, and was almost destitute of flesh-well-nigh starved to death.
 L. had been tolerably successful in plants and insects.
 One butterfly, a species belonging to Nubia, and apparently connected with the osher plant, we never found elsewhere.
 The colocynth plant strewed the lower plain with its pretty but dangerous fruit, and the general type of the flora told of a drier and hotter climate than that of Jericho.